home-assistant-ecosystem/python-connect-box/README.md

 python-connect-box
 ==================

-Python Client for interacting with .
+Python Client for interacting with the cable modem/router Compal CH7465LG which is provided under different names by various ISP in Europe.

+- UPC Connect Box
+- Irish Virgin Media Super Hub 3.0
+- Ziggo Connectbox NL
+- Unitymedia Connect Box (DE)).

-This module is not official, developed, supported or endorsed by UPC, Unitymedia or the OEM supplier.
+This module is not official, developed, supported or endorsed by UPC, Unitymedia or Compal.

 There is an interface with is providing details about various states like the DHCP lease table for Ethernet and Wifi.